smclaughlan/chess-puzzler/README.md

 A Node Express server handles requests for a new puzzle as well as AI responses to player moves.
 #### Chess Logic

 Before creating a piece, the relative positions it can move to need to be tracked.
+The King's moves, for example:

 ```js
 const kMoves = [